fredfeng/CS162/homework/hw3/README.md

 Feel free to add unit tests in `test/test_meta.ml`.
 You can also verify your solution in $\lambda^+$ using your own interpreter or the reference interpreter on CSIL.

-Finally, compare your encoding with the ones shown in lectures.
+Finally, compare your encodings of `zero`, `succ`, and `add` with the ones shown in lectures.
 They will be slightly different.
 Where do they differ?
 Why do you think they differ?
-Think about this for a moment; we'll examine this question very soon.
+Think about this for a second; we'll examine this question in the first appendix.

+---

 **Problem (⭐️bonus⭐️, 0.5 points)**:
 In lectures, we didn't talk about subtraction or comparison of natural numbers.
 Let's do them here.
 In [lib/meta/encodings.txt](./lib/meta/encodings.txt), define the following functions using our encoding of natural numbers: